Hawsha: British Mandate village

-Hawsha was categorized as a hamlet in the Mandate-era Palestine Index Gazetteer.
+Hawsha was categorized as a hamlet in the Mandate-period Palestine Index Gazetteer.
 The houses were clustered around the water cistern at the center of the village.
 The Muslim inhabitants shared a cemetery with Khirbat al-Kasayir.
 The villagers were agriculturalists and pastoralists who raised livestock.
 Beans were the most important agricultural product.
 The agricultural area of the village lay to the southwest.
-A small area north of the built up part of the village was planted with olive and fruit trees.
+A small area north of the built-up part of the village was planted with olive and fruit trees.

-In 1937, kibbutz Usha was established 2 km west of Hawsha.
+In 1937, Kibbutz Usha was established 2 km west of Hawsha.